 The Credit Union’s policies and practices with respect to protecting the confidentiality and security of nonpublic personal information.

 Privacy Notice May Be Combined With or In Other Documents.
-The Credit Union’s privacy notice may be combined with other information, so long as it is presented in a way that is “clear and conspicuous”; intact so that each consumer can retain its content, and will retain the same page orientation, content, format and order as provided in the model notice contained in the regulation.
+The Credit Union’s privacy notice may be combined with other information, so long as it is presented in a way that is “clear and conspicuous”; intact so that each consumer can retain its content, and will retain the same page orientation, content, format, and order as provided in the model notice contained in the regulation.

 MEMBERS’ RIGHT TO "OPT OUT".
 Privacy regulations allow members to "opt out" of having their information disclosed to non-affiliated third parties in certain situations.
 Before the Credit Union discloses any member information to a non-affiliated third party that is not otherwise covered by a disclosure exception in the regulation, the Credit Union will properly inform members of their right to "opt out" and to record and honor "opt out" requests.
-The opt out notice shall include the address and toll-free phone number of the appropriate notification system used for processing of notices of opt out and will be presented in a format acceptable to the National Credit Union Administration/Federal Trade Commission.
+The opt-out notice shall include the address and toll-free phone number of the appropriate notification system used for processing of notices of opt-out and will be presented in a format acceptable to the National Credit Union Administration/Federal Trade Commission.

 Content.
-As required by law, the opt out notice will state the following information:
+As required by law, the opt-out notice will state the following information:

 That the Credit Union discloses or reserves the right to disclose nonpublic personal information about the consumer to a nonaffiliated third party (including the categories of information and the categories of nonaffiliated third parties to whom it is disclosed);